PrimaverabssDeveloper/ExtensibilityEssentials/.github/ISSUE_TEMPLATE/Bug.md

 ---
 name: '🐞 Bug '
-about: 'report a bug with an existing effect'
+about: 'Report a bug with an existing effect'
-title: '[BUG] What is wrong?'
+title: 'What is wrong?'
 ---

-### Describe the Issue
+### Describe the steps to simulate the Issue

+### The observed behavior

+### The expected behavior